ML4SCI/DeepLense/Physics_Informed_Transformers_For_Dark-Matter_Morphology_Lucas_Jose/README.md

 To construct the dataset, we perform **1,000** training simulations (comprising 50% No-Substructure Dark Matter and 50% Cold Dark Matter) and **1,000** testing simulations (also split evenly between No-Substructure Dark Matter and Cold Dark Matter).

+The Real-Galaxy-Tiny Dataset is constrained in size due to the computational rigor required for simulating realistic galaxies and dark matter.
+Additionally, the dataset seeks to emulate the real-world complexity of manually identifying gravitational distortions in astrophysical images, a task that naturally comes with a limited number of cataloged examples.
+Hence, the dataset's limited size is a deliberate reflection of these multifaceted challenges, ensuring both high-quality data and alignment with real-world conditions.

 # Lensiformer